 Interesting aspects can be found even in a dull task.
 Children have this ability by nature.
 They ask the most creative questions about all kinds of things, so that even boring tasks become exciting.
 As an adult, you can take a leaf out of this book.
 Try to interrupt your work routine more often and do tasks in a completely new way.

 Unpopular tasks seem even more daunting the more extensive they seem.
-Therefore, it can make sense to set yourself partial goals.
-This will nip the feeling of paralyzing overload in the bud.
+Therefore, it can make sense to set partial goals.
+With this you stifle the feeling of paralyzing Overload in the bud.

 Example: You have to sort your papers.
 The thought of how many hours this will take demotivates you.
 To make the task more manageable, you divide it into sub-steps.
 Monday you sort your bank records, Tuesday your medical records, Wednesday your business mail, and so on.